YaserMarey/YaserMarey.github.io/building_openai_whatsapp_2.md

 ![](chatgpt_wts_app_15.png)

-If anything went wrong you need to check Heroku Logs.
+If anything went wrong you can check Heroku Logs.

 Great!, we are done with this part.
 In Part 3, We will pass the message we received from the customer over webhook as a prompt to OpenAI GPT-3 and ask it to complete it and then respond with the reply to the customer.

 Stay tuned!

-The complete source code for this series is available [@github](https://github.com/YaserMarey/whatsapp_openai_chatbot)
+The complete [source code](https://github.com/YaserMarey/whatsapp_openai_chatbot) for this series is available [@github](https://github.com/YaserMarey/whatsapp_openai_chatbot)

 ----
 Salam,